clementvidon/get_next_line/README.md

 Get the next line of text available on a file descriptor.
 Calling get_next_line in a loop will allow us to read the text available on the file descriptor one line at a time until the end of it.

-The code is written in accordance with 42 coding style and ***all the functions are documented with docstrings***.
+The code is written in accordance with 42 C coding style and ***all the functions are documented with docstrings***.

 > *"May it be a file, stdin, or even later a network connection, you will always
 > need a way to read content line by line.
 It is time to start working on this